ropensci/skimr/README.md

 `"<U+2582><U+2585><U+2587>"`.
-This longstanding problem [originates in the low-level code](http://r.789695.n4.nabble.com/Unicode-display-problem-with-data-frames-under-Windows-td4707639.html) for printing dataframes; for example, there are reports of this issue in Emacs ESS.
+This longstanding problem [originates in the low-level code](http://r.789695.n4.nabble.com/Unicode-display-problem-with-data-frames-under-Windows-td4707639.html) for printing dataframes.
+While some cases have been addressed, there are, for example, reports of this issue in Emacs ESS.

 This means that while `skimr` can render the histograms to the console and in `kable()`, it cannot in other circumstances.
 This includes: